aktos-io/link-with-server/README.md

 2. Create `config.sh` (see `config.sh.sample`)
 3. Create public/private key pair if necessary.
 4. Append your node's public key to the `authorized_keys` file on your LINK_UP_SERVER.
-5. Test your connectivity with simply running `./link-with-server.sh`.
+5. Test your connectivity with simply running `./link-with-server.sh --test`.
+6. Start `./link-with-server.sh` as a long running application, by using `./register-to-boot.sh` or:

+        nohup ./link-with-server.sh & ; exit

 # Hooks